Nissan Sunny: Europe

 In the UK the Datsun 1200 was the first Japanese car to sell in large numbers, being the company's best seller there when its sales soared from just over 6,000 cars in 1971 to more than 30,000 a year later.
 The 120Y model, launched there in the autumn of 1973, helped take the brand from strength to strength, as did the smaller Cherry models.
 It was well equipped for its price with disc brakes and reclining front seats.
 This model established Datsun as the top Japanese exporter of cars to the United Kingdom.

 In Portugal, Entreposto Comercial assembled the 1200 locally from 1972 until 1974.
 It was very successful in the Portuguese market, and dominated the local racing and rally scene.
 The 1200 was so popular in competition that a single-car racing series, the Troféu Datsun 1200 ("Datsun 1200 Trophy"), was instituted and ran for several years.
 To capitalize on its competition success, a sporty Datsun 1200 S1 two-door sedan was also derived by Nissan's local affiliate.
 The S1 made use of the free-flow exhaust from the Troféu cars, a modified camshaft, increased compression ratio, modified valves with double springs, polished cylinder head and manifold headers, and double carburetors.
 Power increased from the 68 hp-metric of the standard car to 75 hp-metric.
 Cosmetically, it received side stripes, wider wheels and tires, a sports steering wheel by De Moura, and a centre console with additional instrumentation.

 North America

-In North America (US and Canada), there over 133,000 Datsun 1200s were sold in the three model years they were available, 1971 through 1973.
+In North America (US and Canada), over 133,000 Datsun 1200s were sold in the three model years they were available, 1971 through 1973.
 Coupé total sales were 89,541 and two-door sedan total sales were 43,761.
 The New York Yankees used a Datsun 1200 as a bullpen car in the 1970s.

 The Datsun 1200 was rated the most fuel-efficient vehicle in the United States by the Environmental Protection Agency (EPA) in 1973, in overall driving pattern. as rated by the government at 28.7 mpgus The Sunny, however, was only rated the most fuel efficient as the EPA had not yet tested the Honda Civic.
 At its United States introduction, it had 69 hp and 70 lbft of torque.
 These values dropped in 1972 as various power-sapping anti-smog measures were introduced.